-LG has just announced that their latest Android smartphone, the LG Optimus 3D Max will be launching in Europe, although according to the guys over at Engadget this does not include the UK.
+LG has just announced that their latest Android smartphone, the LG Optimus 3D Max, will be launching in Europe, although according to the guys over at Engadget, this does not include the UK.

-We had previously heard that the LG Optimus 3D Max would also be headed to the UK, although LG have told Engadget that they have no plans to bring the handset to the UK.
+We had previously heard that the LG Optimus 3D Max would also be headed to the UK, although LG has told Engadget that they have no plans to bring the handset to the UK.

 It will come with Android 2.3 Gingerbread, although LG has said that they will be releasing an Android 4.0 Ice Cream Sandwich update for the handset shortly after launch.